High Protein Birthday Mug Cake

 If you’re familiar with my recipes, you know I typically recommend stevia as a zero-calorie sweetener option.
 I still love stevia and use it regularly, but I understand that some don’t enjoy the taste.
 So, I’ve been experimenting with other low-calorie sweeteners and have fallen in love with Swerve’s confectioner’s blend.

 Swerve is a sweetener that subs 1:1 for sugar and is made from erythritol and oligosaccharides.
 If you don’t have an issue with artificial sweeteners, I would highly suggest picking some of this up.
 So far, I’ve found it works a bit better in baked recipes than stevia.
 I got mine on Amazon here.

 It’s also perfect for everything you’d use powdered sugar for.
-Such as icing, frosting, or coating for low carb gingerbread protein balls.
+Such as icing something like my monkey bread pizookie or copycat Domino’s cinnamon bread twists.
+It’s also great as a coating for things like my low carb gingerbread protein balls.

 And yes, I’m using the confectioners blend.
 Since I rarely use large amounts of a sugar replacement, I wanted to kill two birds with one stone and be able to use Swerve for both baking and icings/frostings.
 If you’re going to be using larger amounts of Swerve, like in full-sized cakes, you’ll probably want to get the granular version.

 You can use any protein you’d like, but I usually go with PEScience Select Whey and Casein.
 You can use my discount code ‘mason’ to save 15% on PEScience products.

 Okay, that’s all ya need to know.
 If you make this high protein birthday mug cake, I’d appreciate you sharing it with your friends.
 You can take a photo and tag me on Instagram @mason_woodruff, join my free Facebook group and share it with the Proton Party, or pin this recipe to Pinterest.